firebase/firebase-admin-node/docgen/markdown/firebase-admin.auth.baseauth.md

 ## BaseAuth.verifySessionCookie()

 Verifies a Firebase session cookie.
 Returns a Promise with the cookie claims.
 Rejects the promise if the cookie could not be verified.

-If `checkRevoked` is set to true, verifies if the session corresponding to the session cookie was revoked.
-If the corresponding user's session was revoked, an `auth/session-cookie-revoked` error is thrown.
+If `checkRevoked` is set to true, first verifies whether the corresponding user is disabled: If yes, an `auth/user-disabled` error is thrown.
+If no, verifies if the session corresponding to the session cookie was revoked.
+If the corresponding user's session was invalidated, an `auth/session-cookie-revoked` error is thrown.
 If not specified the check is not performed.

 See [Verify Session Cookies](https://firebase.google.com/docs/auth/admin/manage-cookies#verify_session_cookie_and_check_permissions) for code samples and detailed documentation